Customs Bonds in Canada: The Complete Guide

 Annual Recalculation

-CBSA recalculates bond amounts every year on October 20.
-If your import volumes have increased significantly, your required bond amount may go up.
-If they have decreased, your bond amount may be reduced.
+CBSA recalculates required amounts every year using the October 20 to October 19 review period.
+If your import volumes have increased significantly, your required amount may go up.
+If they have decreased, it may be reduced.

-After the October 20 recalculation, CBSA notifies importers of any changes through the CARM Client Portal.
-If your bond amount increases, you will need to arrange additional coverage from your surety carrier.
+After the annual review, CBSA notifies importers of any changes through the CARM Client Portal.
+If your required amount increases, you will need to arrange additional coverage from your surety carrier before the updated requirement takes effect on January 15.

 What If Your Imports Are Seasonal?